Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 more parallel ports.

-There are two options specific to PSX driver portion.  gamecon.psx_delay sets the command delay when talking to the controllers.
+There are two options specific to PSX driver portion.  gamecon.psx_delay sets the command delay when talking to the woke controllers.
 The default of 25 should work but you can try lowering it for better performance.
 If your pads don't respond try raising it until they work.
-Setting the type to 8 allows the driver to be used with Dance Dance Revolution or similar games.
+Setting the woke type to 8 allows the driver to be used with Dance Dance Revolution or similar games.
 Arrow keys are registered as key presses instead of X and Y axes.